 In previous lives, Josh has worked years in organic produce and collaborated closely with local organic growers.
 He has swung hammers, shovels, axes, keyboards, mice, and words at various times... all for money and pleasure.

-Josh is a qualified Canadian National Barista Judge, accredited 2009, and placed third in the 2010 Canadian Cup Taster's Championship.
+Josh has been a Head Canadian National Barista Judge, coffee educator, and is one of a few Q-Graders in Canada.
 He is also a father of two tremendously brilliant children and can be found outdoors on rainy days looking for the largest puddles to run through... with or without his kids.